ambarprajapati/Submission/README.md

 #### Assessment 1
 > **Completed**: Technical and functional requirements as specified.

-    A user must be able to create a task.
+    * DONE: A user must be able to create a task.
         A user must not be able to create a task with no title.
     A user must be able to delete a task.
     A user must be able to complete a task.